 Manufacturing, Production & Mining

 Advanced manufacturing is a cornerstone of Sault Ste.
 Marie’s economy.
 The city is home to Algoma Steel, Tenaris Algoma Tubes, Arauco North America, and McDougall Energy, amongst others.
-Last year, Noront Resources, a Canadian-based mining firm selected the Algoma Steel site in Sault Ste.
-Marie for its ferrochrome production facility, which is approximately a one billion dollar investment.
-Once it’s up and running, the FPF facility is expected to employ between 300 and 500 people directly, and more than 1,000 indirectly.
+Noront Resources, a Canadian-based mining firm, has proposed the Algoma Steel site in Sault Ste.
+Marie for a new ferrochrome production facility, which is approximately a one billion dollar investment.
+The FPF facility could potentially employ between 300 and 500 people directly, and more than 1,000 indirectly.
 And more recently, the Federal Economic Development Initiative for Northern Ontario (FedNor)—the Government of Canada’s economic development organization for Northern Ontario—announced a five million dollar investment into Tenaris—a move that will create 75 new full-time jobs.
 Tenaris is a global manufacturer and supplier of steel pipes and related services, primarily for the energy industry.

 Technology is another sector that’s rapidly growing in Sault Ste.
 Marie, thanks to hubs such as the Sault Ste.
 Marie Innovation Centre and tech-centric employers, including PLATO Testing, Essar Steel Algoma, and Algoma Games, Ontario Lottery & Gaming Corporation, as well as environmental research facilities and web development enterprises.
 And much like alternative energy, tech-forward training is promoted through Algoma University and Sault College.